 I think the more important issues are #1 (People/Office culture) and #4 (Location).
 Instead of comparing firms, which is really a toss-up in many ways, I would encourage you to compare the specific Bain office you have an offer from to the specific McKinsey office you have an offer from.

 Try to visit, meet some people there, and just ask yourself at a gut level where you would rather spend more time.
 In terms of location, if your offer is from different cities, then it’s a question of where you would rather live.

 Professionally, the differences between McKinsey and Bain are so small, they’re for all practical purposes pretty negligible.
 I think the swing factors are more personal preference and which office you click with the most.
 You end up spending a lot of time with your co-workers, so it really helps if you like them.

-The only career factor I think of that is worth considering is looking at the mix of industries each office serves -- especially if they are in different cities.
-If the offers are for the same cities, it's a mute point as the industry mix is pretty similar across firms that are located in the same city.
+The only career factor I think of that is worth considering is looking at the mix of industries each office serves — especially if they are in different cities.
+If the offers are for the same cities, it’s a moot point as the industry mix is pretty similar across firms that are located in the same city.

 In any case, let me know which firm and office you end up choosing, and good luck with your choice